radil708/Portland-Air-Particulates-Odor-Investigation/README.md

 * df_stinky.csv: this file is the tidied and merged file containing odor complaints from both SmellMyCity(smc.csv) and SeeCLickFix(scf.csv).
 This file is used for all other analytical notebooks and further analysis.
 * df_vessels.csv: this file is the tidied and merged file containing oil vessels data for year 2020 (2020 SMRO VESSEL ARRIVALS.csv) and year 2021 (2021 SMRO VESSEL ARRIVALS.csv).
 This file is used for all other analytical notebooks and further analysis.
 * huggingface_results.csv: results from a model run in text_analysis.ipynb.
 The model takes ~30 minutes to run; results were downloaded and loaded into huggingface_results.ipynb for easy reference.
 To update with new data in df_stinky and download: see instructions in text_analysis.ipynb.
-* scf.csv
+* scf.csv: it is the original file with odor complaints from SmellMyCity
-* smc.csv
+* smc.csv: it is the original file with odor complaints from SeeClickFix
-* 2020 SMRO VESSEL ARRIVALS.csv
+* 2020 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2020
-* 2021 SMRO VESSEL ARRIVALS.csv
+* 2021 SMRO VESSEL ARRIVALS.csv: it is the original file containing all of oil vessels data for year 2021

 ## Project Idea: This Stinks